Find Grad Schools

 15 Yearly Graduations

 The 5th most popular school in the country for comparative literature majors who are seeking their doctor's degree is Purdue University - Main Campus.
 Roughly 46,600 attend the school each year.
 The average in-state tuition for full-time undergraduates is $9,718 per year, while in-state graduate students, on average, pay $9,718 per year.
 During the most recent year for which we have data, 15 people received their doctor's degree in comparative literature from Purdue.
-Of these students, 64% were women and 9% were members of underrepresented racial-ethnic groups.
+Around 20% of these students were from an underrepresented racial-ethnic group, and 40% were women.

 #8